-Born and raised on a ranch near North Platte, Nebraska, I earned a Bachelor of Arts Degree with a Professional Emphasis in 2003 from Doane College in Crete, Nebraska.
+Born and raised on a ranch near North Platte, Nebraska, I earned a Bachelor of Arts Degree with a Professional Emphasis in 2003 from Doane University in Crete, Nebraska.
 After college, I opened my first studio, Stearns Ceramics, in North Platte, NE.
 After teaching full-time, as well as assisting my family on the ranch, I decided to commit more fully to my art and received a Master of Fine Arts at Fort Hays State University in 2008 studying under Linda Ganstrom.

 Developing a professional level of proficiency on the potter's wheel while in graduate school, I devoted long hours and careful attention to the craft of pottery.
 Immersed in the academic art community, I absorbed lessons from potters and sculptors.
 Translating their concepts and techniques into my own style combined with my love of mathematical designs and the labor intensive craft of carving and piercing, my vessels are unique, intricate and elegant.
 Further inspired by contemporary art, I traveled to NCECA, (National Council on Education for the Ceramic Arts) and SOFA, (Sculptural Objects and Functional Art) as well as various local exhibitions and conferences.
 These travels raised my expectations for my art and inspired me to strive to create the highest quality professional work in my field.

 Finding harmony and relaxation while on the potter's wheel, I focus totally on the present and the craft of throwing, knowing that a second's distraction or inattention could result in the collapse of my extreme forms.
 Challenging myself to build a vocabulary of various shapes and scales that will act as a canvas for my designs, each of my vessels are individually designed and executed to reflect my passion for high craft married with contemporary expression.